-As National Geographic notes, supermarkets pay big money to study the psychology of shoppers.
-High-end supermarkets know how to carefully frame their fruits and vegetables in the perfect amount of light to attract interest; they understand that when customers walk through the produce section first, they're more likely to make impulse purchases later.
+As National Geographic noted, supermarkets pay big money to study the psychology of shoppers.
+High-end supermarkets know how to carefully frame their fruits and vegetables in the perfect amount of light to attract interest; they understand that when customers walk through the produce section first, they’re more likely to make impulse purchases later.

 That’s why every supermarket guides you through the fresh produce before dropping you off at the cookie aisle.

 Essentially, supermarkets are planned to persuade you to make those impulse purchases.
 A classic example is the banana.

 At some point, marketing analyses revealed that customers preferred bananas of the 12-0752 shade (the numerals correspond to the Pantone color scale) over the brighter 13-0858.
 Banana farmers responded quickly, growing their crops under conditions that would produce the 12-0752.

 There was no taste difference, of course, but soon every supermarket was overflowing with the 12-0752.

 5. The entire layout of a grocery store is designed to make you spend more money

 Even if you know what you need before you go to the store, and even if you only go down one aisle, you are still going to walk past a plethora of tempting items that you can’t help but add to your basket.

 As our video below details, grocery stores tailor their layouts specifically to ensure you buy more than you intended—and it works.

 6. Once you make it to the cookie aisle, all bets are off.